SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * Show all components: :confval:`picker.showAllComponents`.

 Hotkey :kbd:`t` can be used to toggle beetween 1- and 3-component data.
-Use the yellow buttons or :ref:`hot keys <sec-scolv-hotkeys>` to load components not yet loaded.
+Use the orange buttons or :ref:`hot keys <sec-scolv-hotkeys>` to load components not yet loaded.